JeremyParker/idlecars-backend/README.md

 # idlecars
-The repo for the idlecars backend
+The repo for the idlecars backend.
+For a demo of all functionality see https://www.youtube.com/watch?v=dQi7ZiM23jg

 'server' is the main api for the owner and driver apps